ariel-gallardo/programming-test/README.md

 - 3) Given this diagram, write SQL sentences to:

 - 4) For the next piece of code, could you detect any bug?
 Or suggest any improvement (legibility, performance, etc)?

+- 5) What does this function do?
+What name would you suggest for the function?